-The Portland Community College (PCC) features eight multimedia faculty with several areas of specialization, including media, film, fine art and Flash.
+The Portland Community College (PCC) features four multimedia faculty with several areas of specialization, including media, film, fine art and Flash.
 Students have access to industry-standard applications and technology, as well as real-world assignments through PCC's degree or certificate program.

 One-Year Certificate in Multimedia